Bachfischer/bachfischer.github.io/_pages/life.md

 {% include base_path %}

 This is a collection of thoughts and advice on a wide range of topics, updated whenever I think of something new.
+It is very much work-in-progress.

 ## Travel Map

-This map gives an overview of countes that I have visited (42 countries so far!):
+This map gives an overview of the countries that I have visited (42 countries so far!):

 <html>
   <link rel="stylesheet" href="/files/jquery-jvectormap-2.0.5.css" type="text/css" media="screen"/>